gjwdyk/YahooPuppeteer/README.md

 End Goal: Migrating Yahoo Mail contents to Local OutLook (and to forward the emails to another account as a BackUp measure), automatically using Puppeteer.

-Yahoo at roughly the start of Coronavirus Disease (COVID-19) Pandemic, change access to their free email account from POP3/IMAP/SMTP into Web-Based only.
+Yahoo at roughly the start of Coronavirus Disease (COVID-19) Pandemic, changed access to their free email account from POP3/IMAP/SMTP into Web-Based only.
 This is a bad move for someone who needs to archive communicated information and documentation sent per email.
 After some researches on my own, I found a way to export the raw content of the email into Local OutLook, which I am trying to automate as much as possible with Puppeteer.